JLin37/RedditStormProject.github.io/README.md

 5. Save the relevant data
   - Implemented “storeData” as a bolt

-# How to code a Storm Application.
-"Python Edition" featuring "Streamparse"
+## How to code a Storm Application - "Python Edition" featuring "Streamparse"

-There is a awesome python package called [Streamparse](https://streamparse.readthedocs.io/en/stable/index.html) it's dependency are "JDK", "lein" and of-course Apache-Storm to install, simply use:
+There is an awesome python package called [Streamparse](https://streamparse.readthedocs.io/en/stable/index.html) it's dependency are "JDK", "lein" and of-course Apache-Storm to install, simply use:
 ```
 pip install streamparse
 ```
-*one thing to note, is that you should place storm into system path, so it can be reached by streamparse.*
+*one thing to note, you should place storm into system path, so it can be reached by streamparse.*

-Once this is setup and installed let's getting into coding.
+Once this is setup and installed let's get into coding.
 We saw early the idea behind topology, bolts and spouts, now we will look at how to implement it in code.

 ### First we have the topology: